REVIEW: The Chedi, Muscat

 Mentioning The Chedi Muscat to anyone who’s ever visited seems to invoke a stream of positive feedback.
 “Oh, it’s incredible,” is a common one.
 “Amazing”, “exquisite” and “I love it!” are others.

-Arriving at my ground-floor-sea-view suite, the entrance room was a super chic living space equipped with a huge TV, a wrap-around sofa and bundles of treats – decanted mini-bar, jars of dried fruits, roasted nuts and neon macaroons in one corner, a stack of magazines (I assume to take to the pool) in another.
-The bedroom was a calming haven of muted tones, dark wood and pristine white sheets gleaming in the natural light that spilled through the large, sea-facing windows.
+Arriving at my ground-floor-sea-view suite at The Chedi, Muscat. the entrance room was a super chic living space equipped with a huge TV, a wrap-around sofa, and bundles of treats – decanted mini-bar, jars of dried fruits, roasted nuts, and neon macaroons in one corner, a stack of magazines (I assume to take to the pool) in another.
+The bedroom was a calming haven of muted tones, dark wood, and pristine white sheets gleaming in the natural light that spilled through the large, sea-facing windows.

-Outside the room, there is a 13-suite Balinese spa, three swimming pools (one of which is the well-known 103-metre-long pool), a 400-square metre health club, plus six restaurants, two lounges and a gorgeous boutique to explore.
+Outside the room, there is a 13-suite Balinese spa, three swimming pools (one of which is the well-known 103-meter-long pool), a 400-square meter health club, plus six restaurants, two lounges, and a gorgeous boutique to explore.

 The next morning, I finished my stay by hopping over more stone slabs to the 1,500-square-metre spa for a relaxing four-handed massage.
 My stay was short and sweet, but leaving I felt like I’d joined the Chedi club – a body of people singing the hotel’s praises for all to hear until the next time.

 One activity that’s recommended is dolphin watching in the Gulf of Oman, where you might even catch a whale or two.
-Reef and wreck diving and snorkelling among the Gulf’s colourful coral and marine life is also on offer.
-You can even book a private sail boat for the day.
+Reef and wreck diving and snorkeling among the Gulf’s colorful coral and marine life are also on offer.
+You can even book a private sailboat for the day.

-The hotel’s main restaurant, called simply The Restaurant, is the culinary highlight and serves up a menu of Mediterranean, Middle Eastern, Southeast Asian and Indian cuisine from a transparent kitchen in its centre.
+The hotel’s main restaurant, called simply The Restaurant, is the culinary highlight and serves up a menu of Mediterranean, Middle Eastern, Southeast Asian, and Indian cuisine from a transparent kitchen in its center.
 The international mix of dishes is complimented by the Asian and Omani design touches crafted by Japanese interior designer, Yasuhiro Koichi of Spin design studio.

 I opted for the selection of sashimi to start, followed by a delicious pistachio-crusted tuna steak.
 The restaurant attracts locals as well as guests and it feels very relaxed for a fine-dining experience.

-What we liked: The relaxing, homely ambience and the incredible attention to detail.
+What we liked: The relaxing, homely ambiance and the incredible attention to detail.

 What we didn’t: There wasn’t enough time to run the bath.